Iron Mountain Hot Springs is closed for maintenance October 3-5. |

 This mineral pool is inspired by the Vichy Waters in France.

-The first medically prescribed spa in Europe, Vichy Waters include Bicarbonate, Silica, Sodium and more minerals to regenerate the skin.
-Gallo-Romans enjoyed restorative soaks in the healing pools during the 3rd Century AD and dedicated the hot springs to Venus, the Goddess of Beauty.
+The first medically prescribed spa in Europe, Vichy Waters include bicarbonate, silica, sodium and more minerals to regenerate the skin.
+Gallo-Romans enjoyed restorative soaks in the healing pools during the third Century A.D. and dedicated the hot springs to Venus, the Goddess of Beauty.

 This mineral pool is inspired by hot springs in Hokkaido, Japan.

-This pool is inspired by the Fuentes Georginas Hot Springs in Zunil Guatemala.
+This mineral pool is inspired by the Fuentes Georginas Hot Springs in Zunil Guatemala.

-The springs are at an elevation over 8,000 feet and the water is heated by the Zunil volcano.
-The pools are filled by natural geysers or what the locals call fountains.
-The minerals in the waters include magnesium known to maintain muscle tissue, potassium which helps eliminate toxins, and bicarbonate that supports good skin health.
+The springs are located at an elevation over 8,000 feet and the water is heated by the Zunil volcano.
+The pools are filled by natural geysers, or what the locals call fountains.
+The minerals in the waters include magnesium, known to maintain muscle tissue, potassium, which helps eliminate toxins, and bicarbonate that supports good skin health.

 This mineral pool is inspired by hot springs in Kirsehir, Turkey.